status-im/handbook.status.im/src/settling-in/contributor-code-of-conduct.md

 *****

 *The Status Code of Conduct is licensed under the Creative Commons Attribution-Share Alike 3.0 license and has been adapted from the Ubuntu Code of Conduct v2.0, and the Contributor Covenant v1.4.
 You may re-use it for your project and modify it as you wish.
-Please allow others to use your modifications and give credit to Ubuntu, Contributor Covenant, and Status*
+Please allow others to use your modifications and give credit to Ubuntu, Contributor Covenant, and Status.*